brianjguerin/SQLtember/README.md

 Up Next
 * Sam's Teach Yourself SQL in 10 Minutes - Chapter 3: Sorting Retrieved Data
 * I will skip the other tutorials for now as they seem redundant

+### September 3

+Completed
+* Sam's Teach Yourself SQL in 10 Minutes - Chapter 3: Sorting Retrieved Data

+Terms
+* Clause - SQL statements are made up of clauses, some required and some optional.
+A clause usually consists of a keyword and data

+SQL
+* ORDER BY - Sorts output based on one or more columns
+* DESC - Specifies sort order descending (ascending is default).
+Comes after the column argument in ORDER BY clause
+* ASC - Specifies sort order ascending.
+Not necessary as ascending is the default

+Notes
+* You should not rely on the order of the returned results if ordering was not explicity specified
+* If using ORDER BY it must be the last clause in your SELECT statement
+* It is possible to sort output by a column that was not selected for display
+* When sorting by multiple columns use ORDER BY and separate columns with a comma.
+Order matters and the output will be sorted by the first specified column, then by the next.
+The second argument only comes into play if there are duplicate values in the first specified column
+* Position can be used for sorting by specifying the column numbers.
+The column numbers refer to their position in the SELECT statement.
+ORDER BY 2, 3 would be selecting the second then third columns specified in the SELECT statement.
+This can be dangerous if you re-order or modify the SELECT statement later on
+* DESC will only apply to the column directly preceding it.
+If sorting DESC on multiple columns, it must be added after each

+Up Next
+* Sam's Teach Yourself SQL in 10 Minutes - Chapter 4: Filtering Data